-E-mail: tina.triasih26@gmail.com
+E-mail: tina.triasih@uny.ac.id

 Abstract.
-This research is aimed to determine the entrepreneurship character of Vocational Secondary School students, who toke teaching factory program.
+This research is aimed to determine the entrepreneurship character of Vocational Secondary School students, who have been involved teaching factory program.
 The subject in this study were the students who took teaching factory learning at SMK Muhammadiyah 3 Surakarta and SMK N 1 Bawang with 57 students.
 Data was collected through questionnaires.
 The questionnaire validity test was performed using the Product Moment correlation technique with a correlation coefficient between 0,408 and 0,807.
 The questionnaire reliability test was performed using the Alpha Cronbach technique with the Alpha coefficients 0,833.
 The data was analyzed using statistic descriptive.
 The research results could be explained that students who took teaching factory learning have good entrepreneurship character.
 All indicators of entrepreneurship character were in good category.
 In addition, most of the student’s character of entrepreneurship were in good category and some of the small ones were in excellent category.

 Introduction

-Teaching factory is a learning concept that emphasizes the achievement of student competence and the production of goods or services.
-Teaching factory is a development of dual system education, namely Competence Based Training (CBT) and Production Based Training (PBT) [1].
 Teaching factory is a concept of contextual learning that makes student’s learning approaches to actual work situations and conditions.
+Teaching factories Teaching factory is a development of dual system education, namely Competence Based Training (CBT) and Production Based Training (PBT) [1].
+The dual system learning method integrates two main environments in each learning process, namely the school environment and the company or industry environment [2].

+Teaching factory is a learning concept that emphasizes the achievement of student competencies through production of goods or services.
 Teaching Factory is an industrial replica, owns equipment with industry, applies operational standards to the same procedure as industry so production of goods and services equal to the industry.
+The Teaching Factory aims to effectively integrate education, research and innovation activities into a single initiative, involving industry and academia [3].
 Teaching factory school programs are required to have a practical learning place for students.
 The practice place is designed to resemble an industrial environment which is why it is called the teaching factory.

 In addition to a practice place that is designed to resemble an industrial environment, the practical learning process applied is the integration between the school curriculum and the standards and procedures that apply in the industry.
-So, in teaching factory there is a synchronization between the curriculum in vocational schools and the needs of the workforce in business or industrial world.
-In the teaching factory there is a balance between knowledge, theory and analysis with manufacturing, design, business activities, and professional skills [2].
+In teaching factory, there is a synchronization between the curriculum in vocational schools and the needs of the workforce in business or industrial world.
+In the teaching factory there is a balance between knowledge, theory and analysis with manufacturing, design, business activities, and professional skills [4].
 The description can be concluded that, the teaching factory is an effort to make the learning process in vocational schools to be really related to the real conditions in business or industrial world so that VSS graduates can have qualifications in accordance with what is needed by business or industrial world.